imskojs/StudyNotes/README.md

+## Tricky (draft)

 `NaN` is a special "number"
 `null` and `undifined` are undefined values nothing to do with Number.

 The rules for converting strings and numbers to Boolean values state that `0, NaN, ""` count as false.
-Every other numbers and characters are converted to `false`
+Every other numbers and characters are converted to `true`

 `null` and `undefined` Boolean conversions yeild false except when compared to itself.